gitandy/DragonLog/README.md

 This will also set the QSO filter of your Logbook to display only this type of contest in the given range of date.
 CassiopeiaConsole also will be set to contest mode.

-Then you should start to log QSOs with either CassipeiaConsole (heavily suggested) or via QSO form.
+Then you should start to log QSOs with either CassiopeiaConsole (heavily suggested) or via QSO form.

-For contests you do not have to track your sent exchange.
+For contests, you do not have to track your sent exchange.
 DragonLog will care about at export.
 So just let the running number increase and care about the received exchange from your QSO partner.

 After the contest, use Contest - Export Contest... to generate a contest file in the special format (e.g. Cabrillo).
 The contest name and dates should be preset in the dialog from the Contest Statistics.
-These informations maybe important, as DragonLog may build your sent exchange out of them.
+These information maybe important, as DragonLog may build your sent exchange out of them.

 **Please check the exported file properly before sending it in!!!**